sf-wdi-14/notes/lectures/week-6/_4_thursday/dawn/rails-models.md

 end
 ```

+* Type `reload!` into the console to update your model validations.
-Try saving a user with no first or last name and see what error is thrown.
+* Try saving a user with no first or last name and see what error is thrown.

-###Further Reading
+##Further Reading

 * [Active Record Overview](http://guides.rubyonrails.org/active_record_basics.html)
 * [Migrations](http://edgeguides.rubyonrails.org/active_record_migrations.html)